 Once the PROM is installed and jumper configuration is completed, carefully read the MVME172 Embedded Controller User's Manual to complete the hardware installation steps required for the P2 Adaptor card (if used) and the MVME712M Transition Module.

-Jumper installation details for the MVME712M module are supplied in the support module appendix.
-However, carefully read the Motorola supplied documentation to ensure all hardware cabling requirements are correctly satisfied.
+Read the Motorola supplied documentation to ensure all hardware cabling requirements are correctly satisfied.

 Installing the MVME172 CPU Module (Flash programming method)